M-earnest/tutorial_jupyter_books/content/3_create/interactive2.md

 ### __Step 2:__ Create the Interactive Task You Want

-1. Create a new Jupyter Notebook file in your ìnteractives` folder: i.e. `multiple_choice_task.ipynb`.
+1. Create a new Jupyter Notebook file in your `interactives` folder: i.e. `multiple_choice_task.ipynb`.

 2. Copy-paste the code for the task you want to create inside your Notebook.